salehafirdous/ConsoleCalculator/README.md

 This project is part of my **Elevate Labs Java Developer Internship**.
 The objective is to build a **basic calculator** using Java console input/output.

+## Description
+This is a simple Java console-based calculator that can perform basic arithmetic operations: addition, subtraction, multiplication, and division.

 ## Project Structure
 - Base package: `com.elevatelabs.tasks`
 - Each task is represented as a **Java class** inside this package.